It's me innit

 I started doing craft fairs whilst still working.
 There weren't really any digital artists doing fairs at that time and one event even removed my work thinking it was clip art!
 I managed to persuade them that I actually created the designs myself!

-I was doing well at events but my mental health wasn't good and the stress from my job made me decide the time was right to leave and pursue my dream and become a full time artist and maker.
+I was doing well at events which made me decide the time was right to leave and pursue my dream and become a full time artist and maker.

-The craft fair scene has changed dramatically over the last 6/7 years that I have been doing them.
-This led me to become involved in organising events with local attractions such as Flambards and The Lost Gardens of Heligan at Christmas as well as taking on a director role in the Community Interest Company, Cathedral City Markets.
-These run monthly from April to November on Truro Piazza.
+The craft fair scene has changed dramatically over the last 8/9 years that I have been doing them.
+This led me to become involved in organising events with local attractions such as Flambards and The Lost Gardens of Heligan at Christmas.

 The ethos of these events is to create somewhere affordable for people to trade and to not compromise on quality over quantity.
 These events have grown over the last couple of years and am proud to be part of them.

-I am also very lucky to have my work with Whistlefish Galleries and also Coast & Country.
+I am also very lucky to have my work for sale in many independent shops, Whistlefish Galleries and also Coast & Country.

 I love STUFF, I'm a hoarder of interesting things, a buyer of beautiful things and right now anything yellow has my attention.
 I don't like cleaning, fancy salad leaves or people saying 'my bad'.
 Just typing that evoked a reaction.